What is post-traumatic stress disorder?

 PTSD can develop right after an event or it can happen weeks, months or even years later.

 PTSD can be caused by something like a road accident or long-lasting stress caused by something like abuse in childhood or domestic abuse.

-Some women experience post-traumatic stress after pregnancy.
+Some people experience post-traumatic stress after pregnancy.
 This may be caused by having a traumatic birthing experience, miscarriage or neonatal death.
 This may lead to fear of childbirth in the next pregnancy.

 It can be very difficult to come to terms with a traumatic event, but PTSD is treatable.
 The important thing is to try and confront your feelings with help from healthcare professionals.

 What are the symptoms of post-traumatic stress disorder?